dfo-osdt/osp-docs/docs/en/publication-process/management-review-process.md

   - You have reviewed this manuscript and are referring it to the next manager (usually an RDS or DG) for review.
   - This step stops the 10-working-day timeline for third-party and preprint manuscripts.
   ::: tip
-  To help speed up the review and increase transparency, always insure to include clear notes and recommendations for the next manager.
+  To help speed up the review and increase transparency, always ensure to include clear notes and recommendations for the next manager.
 This is especially important if you think that a revision is required.
   :::